Meeds-io/meeds-docker/README.md

 ## Configuration options

-All the following options can be defined with standard Docker `-e` parameter
+All the following options can be defined with the standard Docker `-e` parameter

 ```bash
 docker run -e MY_ENV_VARIABLE="value" ... meedsio/meeds